MohammadB88/rag-anythingllm/ROADMAP.md

 - [ ] Add instruction for downloading models onto ollama in its directory
 - [ ] Add instruction for model deployment with vllm (cpu & gpu) in its directory
 - [ ] Add instruction for deployment the milvus vector-database in its directory
+- [ ] Add instruction for model deployment with Nvidia NIM (only gpu) in its directory

 ## 🗓️ Upcoming